sneeuwballen/zipperposition/README.md

     $ opam install datalog
     $ ./configure --enable-meta

+If you have installed [qcheck](https://github.com/c-cube/qcheck/), for instance via `opam install qcheck`, you can enable the property-based testing with

+    $ ./configure --enable-qcheck
+    $ make tests

-To build the library, documentation and tools, type in a terminal located in the root directory of the project:
+After the configuration is done, to build the library, documentation and tools, type in a terminal located in the root directory of the project:

     $ make

-If you use `ocamlfind` (which you should), installation is just:
+If you use `ocamlfind` (which you should), installation/uninstallation are just:

     $ make install
+    $ make uninstall

 ## Usage